wiard/punkbank/README.md

 In Bitmappunk's World, the utilization of easy-to-read code provided by `.element` presents a solution for effective parcel management on Bitmaps.

+But now first, the $ECH-token.
+With Echelon.eth on Twitter [echelon.eth](https://twitter.com/@html_eth) we discussed the possibilities to deploy the $ECH token on BRC20 Ordinals with Unisat (https://unisat.io)

 <img width="307" alt="Drawing-440 sketchpad" src="https://github.com/wiard/punkbank/assets/900114/cccd77c8-c448-45be-acc1-03ee2788b301">